Hola! I'm Ysa

 ABOUT

 Based in London, UK.
-Researching institutions, inequality, and public policy
+Researching inequality, institutions, and public policy

 I am also passionate about science communication.
 As a first-generation student, I believe that knowledge and information should be accessible to all, not limited by academic background.